chenxcynthia/ReviewGen/README.md

 The zipped extracted & pre-processed dataset we used in this project, whose files are references in various Jupyer Notebooks, can be downloaded at this [link](https://drive.google.com/file/d/1Mtu5ztDB2nGtW_StiABXHcg5F_cYyDoU/view?usp=sharing).
 Because of file size issues, we did not include this data in the GitHub repo.

-See Final_Modeling.ipynb for our final model implementation which involved fine-tuning a base BART model on subsets of 6 different prediction tasks, aspect score token classification, review generation, binary classification of conference decisions, rating predicion, confidence score prediction, and citation prediction.
+See `Final_Modeling.ipynb` for our final model implementation which involved fine-tuning a base BART model on subsets of 6 different prediction tasks, aspect score token classification, review generation, binary classification of conference decisions, rating predicion, confidence score prediction, and citation prediction.

 ## 3. Model Training

+- **Review Generation**: We fine-tuned a pre-trained BART Seq2Seq model for a various of single and joint prediction tasks.
+- **Joint Prediction Approach**: We take the final hidden layer outputs from the BART model and feed them into feature-specific 3-Layer MLPs for each prediction task (reviews, ratings, citations, aspect categories, etc.).
+We introduce per-feature loss scaling and normalize feature values to determine trade-offs between prediction tasks.
+- **Section-Specific Review Generation**: We construct a new dataset for each Aspect Label and fine-tune a Seq2Seq model on each one, allowing us to create a composite review broken into sections for clarity.

 ## 4. Results

+Key takeaways:
+- Joint prediction improves results on predicting reviews, citations, aspect categories, and metadata
+- Models with more prediction tasks, especially if more disparate, require more training epochs.
+Loss scaling impacts relative performance of each task
+- The “summary” section of reviews tend to be high-quality, whereas others (e.g. clarity) tend to be generic, repetitive (e.g. “the paper is well written”), and occasionally incorrect

 Read our full paper `ReviewGen_CS282_FinalProjectSubmission.pdf` for a detailed explanation of our paper's methods, motivation, results, and takeaways.